ReadingAndThinking.com

 They got Rowan and gave him a letter to Garcia.
 Three weeks later, Rowan walked through a dangerous country and handed the letter to Garcia.
 Rowan's story has also been well-known.

-The concept of dedication, loyalty, and diligence advocated in this book has influenced generation after generation.
+The concepts of dedication, loyalty, and diligence advocated in this book have influenced generation after generation.

 The book tells people that what a person really needs is not only to learn the knowledge in books but also to listen to other people's guidance.